MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/locations/find-a-location-by-query.md

 ---
 title: "Find a Location by Query | Microsoft Docs"
-description: "This article provides URL templates for finding a location by a query string, along with API parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article provides URL templates for finding a location by query, along with API parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""